bgokcol/bridgel/README.md

 Lastly, you should enter the private key of (bridge contract) deployer address.
 Always there should be some funds in that account to cover network fees.

 ### Author's note:
-I used pure JS (for frontend) because I don't have any experience with external UI libraries.
+> I used pure JS (for frontend) because I don't have any experience with external UI libraries.
 It may cause some confusion, in that case feel free to open an issue from Github.

+### Disclaimer:
+The author is not responsible for any problems you encounter with the code.
+Do your own tests and audit before using the software in production mode.